 At the IEC, there are consequences for violating CU Boulder's Honor Code.
 The first time a student violates the Honor Code, that student will meet with the Student Success Coordinator and will receive a warning letter.
 The second time the student violates the Honor Code, the student will receive a second warning letter.
 If the student is sponsored, the student's sponsor will be notified as well.
-The third time the student violates the Honor Code, the IEC.
+The third time the student violates the Honor Code, the student may be dismissed from the IEC.